 As we prepared for launch, I had the chance to chat with Sara Stephens, CTO and Co-founder at Rest Less, about their journey through Series A funding, the challenges of scaling teams in a fast-paced environment, and how prioritisation more often than not comes down to good communication.

-Sign up to watch the whole conversation here, or read the transcript and some highlights below.
+Watch the whole conversation here, or read the transcript and some highlights below.